Welcome to the Barn Owl Box Company Website!

 - Once established, barn owls need very little maintenance, and can create a population that remains for many years.

-This site is designed to help you understand barn owl biology, how to attract barn owls, how best to apply integrated integrated pest management methods for natural rodent control, and give you information on the biology of common pest species, including pocket gophers, voles, mice, and rats.
+This site is designed to help you understand barn owl, kestrel, screech owl, and bluebird biology, how to attract these species, how best to apply integrated pest management methods using these birds for natural rodent control, and give you information on the biology of common pest species, including pocket gophers, voles, mice, and rats, and the various insect pests that are reduced by bluebirds.
 Our Barn Owl Status page includes a state by state analysis of barn owl populations.
-Also, look for links to articles on using barn owls for rodent control in vineyards, sugar cane, orchards, crop farms, and dairy farms.
+Also, look for links to articles on using barn owls and kestrels for rodent control in vineyards, sugar cane, orchards, crop farms, and dairy farms.
+Our Bluebird House page provides similar information for utilizing bluebirds for pest control.